My Al Capone Museum | home

 2) Mr. Patey has owned this wall since 1967 and has been a successful businessman all his life.

 3) The stories of anyone buying one and having bad luck and returning them are total and purely fabricated bull.
-The real fact is that Mr. Patey has never ever sold any bricks to anyone in the past!!!
-(1967-1999).
-He was going to in 1997, but the deal fell through).
+The real fact is that Mr. Patey has never ever sold any bricks to anyone before 1999.
+He was going to in 1997, but the deal fell through.
 He had just recently been selling them on his own since 1999.

 Descriptive letter from City of Chicago Notary public and demolition company as to removal of massacre wall.